 Specialty Training Programme

-The programme also offers specialist training in academic public health through the NIHR Academic Clinical Fellow (ACF) and Academic Clinical Lecturer (ACL) schemes.
+The programme also offers specialist training in academic Public health through the NIHR Academic Clinical Fellow (ACF) and Academic Clinical Lecturer (ACL) schemes.
 There are also opportunities for non-NIHR,locally funded Academic Clinical Fellow (ACF) and Academic Fellow (AF) schemes for candidates both with and without a medical degree.
 The programme also offers a set of training placements intended to support a career in health protection.
 There may be also opportunities for one or two year Fellowships for individuals interested in developing specific competence but not leading to a Certificate of Completion of Training (CCT).

 Individuals interested in either specialty training to CCT or Fellowship opportunities should speak with the Training Programme Director (TPD).
 For more information please see HERE.

 Please use the links below for more detailed information about the specialty training programme.